Silica Dust Health Hazards and Protection

-Work with occupational health and safety experts to establish air sampling strategies and to perform exposure assessments of RCS.
+Work with occupational health and safety experts to establish air sampling strategies and to perform exposure assessments of RCS dust.
 Air sampling and analysis should be conducted in accordance with well-established sampling and analytical methodologies and at least according to the frequency required by your local regulations.

-In order to ensure the safety of the entire working site, it is recommended also to monitor locations other than fabrication areas that are exposed to RCS, such as offices and storage areas.
+In order to ensure the safety of the entire working site, it is recommended also to monitor locations other than fabrication areas that are exposed to RCS dust, such as offices and storage areas.